suraj0901/dharti/README.md

 # reactive
-## Easy, lighwight and fast library for build UI interface
+- Easy, lighwight and fast library for build UI interface
-## Close to React or Preact or Solid
+- Close to React or Preact or Solid .....
+- No Virtual DOM
+- Default state managment is enough don't require any external library
-## it require @vitejs/reactive-plugin
+- it require @vitejs/reactive-plugin

 Counter.jsx
 ```js